 Initiative activity Year Total per-initiative spend Subtotal A: Capital expenditure Subtotal B: Operating expenses Line miles to be treated Spend/ treated line mile Ignition probability drivers targeted Risk reduction Risk-spend efficiency Other risk drivers addressed Existing/ new Existing: What proceeding has reviewed program If new: Memorandum account In / exceeding compliance with regulations Cite associated rule Comments 2020-2022 plan total does not have a specified risk reduction does not have a specific risk-spend efficiency event causing interrupting of service; reduces risk of escalation 4.
 Disaster and emergency preparednes s plan 2019 plan 2019 actual 2020 2021 2022 2020-2022 plan total N/A - this is not a specifically N/A - this is not a specifically budgeted program N/A - this is not a specifically budgeted program N/A - this is a System Wide Initiative N/A - this is a System Wide Initiative Contact from object, all types of equipment/facility failure, wireto-wire contact/contamination N/A - this initiative does not have a specific Risk reduction N/A - this initiative does not have a specific Risk- spend efficiency Wildfire- Significant Loss of Property Existi ng D. 19- 08- 027 N/A In compl iance GO 16 6 Emergency Reporting & Procedures.
 Protocols and procedures for staff to respond to faults, emergencies, outages, disaster events (such as earthquake, wildfire, etc.), etc. 5.
-Preparednes s and planning for service restoration 2019 plan 2019 actual 2020 2021 2022 2020-2022 plan total N/A - this is not a specifically N/A - this is not a specifically budgeted program N/A - this is not a specifically budgeted program N/A - this is a System Wide Initiative N/A - this is a System Wide Initiative N/A - response related N/A - this initiative does not have a specific Risk reduction N/A - this initiative does not have a specific Risk-spend efficiency Wildfire- Significant Loss of Property Existi ng D. 19- 08- 027 CEMA if applicabl In compl iance GO 16 6 Post-Incident Recovery, Restoration & Remediation.
+Preparednes s and planning for service restoration 2019 plan 2019 actual 2020 2021 2022 2020-2022 plan total N/A - this is not a specifically N/A - this is not a specifically budgeted program N/A - this is not a specifically budgeted program N/A - this is a System Wide Initiative N/A - this is a System Wide Initiative N/A - response related N/A - this initiative does not have a specific Risk reduction N/A - this initiative does not have a specific Risk- spend efficiency Wildfire- Significant Loss of Property Existi ng D. 19- 08- 027 CEMA if applicabl e In compl iance GO 16 6 Post-Incident Recovery, Restoration & Remediation.
 Protocols and procedures to respond to and recover from any wildfire or related emergency events.
-6. Protocols in place to learn from wildfire events 2019 plan 2019 actual 2020 2021 mai nner the utility learr ns from a ny emerg ency event. . e events in the same revious program.
+6. Protocols in place to learn from wildfire events 2019 plan 2019 actual 2020 2021 Bear Valley Electric Service leverages the protocols included in the company's Emergency Preparedness and Response Plan to learn from wildfire events in the same manner the utility learns from any emergency event.
+Therefore, Bear Valley Electric Service does not have specific protocols in place to learn from wildfire events that are not already covered in a previous program.

-Initiative activity Year Total per-initiative spend Subtotal A: Capital expenditure Subtotal B: Operating expenses Line miles to be treated Spend/ treated line mile Ignition probability drivers targeted Risk reduction Risk-spend efficiency Other risk drive rs addressed Existing/ new Existing: What proceeding has reviewed program If new: Memorandum account In / exceeding compliance with regulations Cite associated rule Comments
+Initiative activity Year Total per-initiative spend Subtotal A: Capital expenditure Subtotal B: Operating expenses Line miles to be treated Spend/ treated line mile Ignition probability drivers targeted Risk reduction Risk-spend efficiency Other risk drivers addressed Existing/ new Existing: What proceeding has reviewed program If new: Memorandum account In / exceeding compliance with regulations Cite associated rule Comments

 2022

 2020-2022 plan total

 2019 plan

 2019 actual

-7 Other / 2020
+7. Others / 2020

-7. Other / not listed 2021 Bear Valley Electric Ser vice does not have emergenc y planning and preparednes s initiatives othe r than tho se listed above at thi is time.
+7. Other / not listed Bear Valley Electric Service does not have emergency planning and preparedness initiatives other than those listed above at this time.

 2022

 2020-2022 plan total